|President||Chairman||Secretary / Treasurer||Registrar|

 Qualification for the 1914 competition was further refined, four sections, pro-rata to the number of entries, similar to today.
 Northern section A, New Mills (12), section B, Chinley (11), Southern section A, Winshill (7) and section B, Wyggeston (2).
 The winner on this occasion was Walter Bradshaw, Royal Oak, Mellor.

 From WW1 until 1927 the vast majority of entries were from the North of the county.
 In 1928 the Association was re-organised, the North (New Mills / Buxton), the South (Derby / Burton) and the East (Chesterfield).
-Messrs Lewis & Co.
-Ltd. Manchester presented a silver challenge cup for the Individual Merit Competition.
-The names of previous winners were added retrospectively and the cup is still presented today.
+The same year, Lewis's (department stores), Liverpool, Manchester & Birmingham presented silver challenge cups for the County Individual Merit Competitions of Cheshire, Derbyshire and Lancashire.
+The cups presented to Cheshire and Derbyshire are still presented today.
 Since 1928 the competition has continued to run with a final day field of either 16 or 32, qualification based pro-rata to the number of each sections total entries.
 From the late 1960s the final day field has always been 32 with an 11.am start.
 In 1976 the final day moved from Saturday to Sunday.

 The record number of wins in the competition goes to Andy Spragg with six, his three in a row nudging him past Charlie Garside’s long standing record of five wins dating back to 1936.
 The other outstanding multiple winner was Frank Bagguley who won it four times over a 27 year time span.